amabdulr/CNWG/10-Core Writing Structures.md

    - Select the writing structure that best fits the information being presented.

-   - **Example**: Use an unordered list for items where sequence is not important:
+   - **Examples for Clarification (Do Not Analyze):**: Use an unordered list for items where sequence is not important: